ingadhoc/odoo-argentina-ee/l10n_ar_currency_update/README.rst

 Argentinian Currency Rate Update
 ================================

 This will add AFIP Web Service as your currency provider (official argentinian provider).
+It is neccesary to have set on the company afip valid certificate.

 By default the automatic rate updates are inactive, you can active them by company by going to *Accounting / Configuration / Settings* menu and there found and set